gitasaur/sot-full-stack-javascript/instructions/09 - API.md

 This is just dummy data - we'll fetch our real data soon.

-If you're not already running the dev server, run:
+Start (or restart) the dev server, run:
 ```
 vercel dev
 ```